-If you’re interviewing for a job and you’re over 50 . . . or 40 . . . there’s a good chance you’ll find yourself across the table from someone younger than yourself.
-Here’s how to make a great impression and get the job.
+How do you ace a job interview with a boss who’s younger than you?
+If you’re interviewing for a job and you’re over 50 . . . or 40 . . . there’s a good chance you’ll find yourself in this situation.
+Here’s how to make a great impression–including how to answer the “How do you feel about having a boss that is younger than you” interview question–and get the job.

 - Start with rapport.

 Rapport – that comfortable feeling that you’re “on the same wavelength” – is crucial in any interview, especially when you and the interviewer belong to different generations.

 How can you kickstart that rapport?
 One easy way is by subtly mirroring the interviewer’s body language and energy level.
 Gracious small talk is also essential.
 Ask a safe question like “How’s your day going so far?” and sincerely, actively listen to the answer.

 - Respect their expertise.

 Listening is crucial throughout any interview, but especially with a younger manager, who may worry about whether you will respect their viewpoints, skills and authority.
 Listen actively, never interrupt, and ask good questions to show you’re interested in their perspective.